 Business: contact a certified hazardous waste contractor to clean grease traps and remove waste cooking oil.
 Cookright and FatMan collect used oil for upcycling into biodiesel.

 Home: if you have a small amount of cooking oil, contact a local restaurant and ask if they would take it to recycle with their oil.

 If you are unable to reuse or recycle cooking oil, the next best practical option is to solidify the oil by mixing it with sawdust, cat litter, shredded paper, flour until the consistency is thick enough to easily throw away.

 If you have to throw your oil out, do it the right way.
 Once the oil cools, pour it into a milk carton or non-recyclable container, making sure the container is unbreakable and is sealed tightly to prevent spills and leakages.
-Fat Trapper bags are sold here to tidily collect waste oil for disposal.
+Fat Trapper bags can be purchased to tidily collect waste oil for disposal.

 If you do not have access to reuse or recycling options, register to dispose of cooking oil on an hazardous waste collection day.